jvoisin/snuffleupagus/CONTRIBUTING.md

 ### 6. Make a Pull Request

-At this point, you should switch back to your master branch and make sure it's up to date with Active Admin's master branch:
+At this point, you should switch back to your master branch and make sure it's up to date with our upstream master branch:

 ```sh
 git remote add upstream git@github.com:nbs-system/snuffleupagus.git